 The ceiling joists are uneven -- not by a whole lot, but maybe as much as half and inch difference between the various joists.
 I want to have a new sheetrock ceiling put in and do not want a dropped ceiling.

-I never heard of that before, so I thought I'd check here to see what others
+Is that what contractors sometimes or usually do in this type of situation?
+I never heard of that before, so I thought I'd check here to see what others think about this approach.